 Speaker: Axel Philipps, Leibniz University of Hannover

-Abstract: Modeling social media and blogging is a fashionable topic of research.
+Modeling social media and blogging is a fashionable topic of research.
 The challenges include how to model, exploit, store, and analyze social content data.
-In this talk we will discuss about novel approaches on how to exploit such data in order to build: (1) new types of recommender systems; (2) discover and understand the evolution of topics over time.
+In this talk the speaker will discuss about novel approaches on how to exploit such data in order to build: (1) new types of recommender systems; (2) discover and understand the evolution of topics over time.

 Speaker: Puya Hossein Vahabi, Yahoo Labs Barcelona